jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 With the standardization of modern office processes, email office is particularly important.
 It is very common to use email to manage your office agenda, so every office worker can use Email Todo to manage their work.
 Here is a simple example:

-If your boss likes to arrange tasks for you by email, you can sort your emails and mark all the task emails given by your boss as “Todo Emails”, and you can see what you need to everyday by the day.
-After the task is done, you can change it as “Todo Completed”, so that it will automatically disappear from your todo tasks, ensuring that your work is done orderly and efficiently.
+If your boss likes to arrange tasks for you by email, you can sort your emails and mark all the task emails given by your boss as "Todo Emails", and you can see what you need to everyday by the day.
+After the task is done, you can change it as "Todo Completed", so that it will automatically disappear from your todo tasks, ensuring that your work is done orderly and efficiently.